jirawan-chuapradit/tracing-go/README.md

 - docker-compose.yml: Docker Compose configuration
 - Dockerfile: Docker configuration
 ## Usage
-- After running docker-compose up, the application will be available at http://localhost:9000.
+- After running docker-compose up,
+- the go-hello will be available at http://localhost:9000.
+- the go-user will be available at http://localhost:8000.